subramario/Biomedical_Capstone/README.md

 # Biomedical_Capstone
-NeXafe is a cervical protection device designed to protect the elderly from whiplash damage in the event of a fall.
-This repo contains the software we used in our award winning Mechanical Engineering capstone!
+Recipient of the Social Impact Award at the University of Waterloo, NeXafe is a cervical protection device designed to protect the elderly from fall associated whiplash damage.
+This repository contains the software we used to build our award winning Mechanical Engineering Capstone!

 ## Capstone Video Presentation
 Watch our capstone showcase video by clicking the link below!